Free Newsletter Creation Guide

 A while back, we did some targeted research into the best time and topics for a hospital employee internal newsletter.
 While topic interest will vary — sometimes substantially — in different industries, this post is a good example of how being on target with topics and timing can improve click-through rates

-How Can Cerkl’s News Digests Help You Maximize The Results?
+How Can Cerkl News Digests Help You Maximize Results?

 As mentioned earlier, Cerkl Broadcast is an ideal platform for delivering personalized content that is relevant to your audience.
 It helps you prevent information overload that turns off employees, enabling you to increase employee engagement instead.

-Broadcast News Digest enables you to send communications, including single-page newsletters, and news broadcasts effortlessly.
-It also helps you manage employee preferences and, as with all Broadcast channels, provides real-time analytics so that you know how employees respond and interact with these communications.
+The Broadcast News Digest feature will enable you to send communications, including single-page newsletters, and news broadcasts effortlessly.
+It will also help you manage employee preferences.
+Additionally, as with all Broadcast channels, the News Digest feature will provide real-time analytics so that you know how employees respond and interact with all your communications.

 What’s Next?